Fuyukai/Reborn-Rebalance/README.rst

   * Finally, my own tweaks are used on top of the base tweaks.

 - A small number of moves.
 See the list above.

+- Most gym teams and other major boss teams, excluding most post-game teams.

+- A small amount of encounter table tweaks.

 Why?
 ----